RedisTimeSeries/RedisTimeSeries/docs/docs/development.md

 linkTitle: "Development"
 weight: 4
 description: >
-    Developing RedisTimeSeries
+    Developing Time Series
 ---

-Developing RedisTimeSeries involves setting up the development environment (which can be either Linux-based or macOS-based), building RedisTimeSeries, running tests and benchmarks, and debugging both the RedisTimeSeries module and its tests.
+Developing Time Series involves setting up the development environment (which can be either Linux-based or macOS-based), building Time Series, running tests and benchmarks, and debugging both the Time Series module and its tests.

 ## Cloning the git repository
-By invoking the following command, RedisTimeSeries module and its submodules are cloned:
+By invoking the following command, the Time Series module and its submodules are cloned:
 ```sh
 git clone --recursive https://github.com/RedisTimeSeries/RedisTimeSeries.git
 ```